-No more than three primary members is permitted and the majority of members of the Audit and Risk Committee are to be Council Members, in accordance with s.7.1A of the Act.
+The Audit and Risk Committee shall be at least 3 or more persons and the majority of the members of the Audit and Risk Committee are to be Council Members, in accordance with s.7.1A of the Act.

 The Chair should have the right interpersonal and leadership skills to effectively run the committee.
 An understanding of financial and other reporting requirements is also important.